envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Only comment things that have business logic complexity
+##### Are your comments focused on explaining complex business logic?

 Comments should explain the "why" behind complex business logic, not the "what" or "how" that should be evident from well-written code.
 Excessive comments often indicate that the code itself could be clearer or better structured.

 **Bad:**
 ```javascript